tomberek/mcm/manual/iv.md

 (b) was drunk or impaired, or

-(c) the alcohol concentration in the accused's blood or breath equaled or exceeded the applicable limit under subparagraph (b) of paragraph 35a. --LSQP--NOTE: If injury resulted add the following element--RSQP--
+(c) the alcohol concentration in the accused's blood or breath equaled or exceeded the applicable limit under subparagraph (b) of paragraph 35a.
+[NOTE: If injury resulted add the following element]

 (3) That the accused thereby caused the vehicle, aircraft, or vessel